Apple Fitness Plus

-As going to the gym can be either impossible or risky during the pandemic, home workouts have become part of the "new normal."
+As going to the gym can be either impossible or risky during the ongoing pandemic, home workouts have become part of the "new normal."
 Apple Fitness+ is a service that can make home exercise easier and more rewarding for Apple Watch owners.

-At launch, the service supports these workouts:
+The service supports these workouts:

 - HIIT (high-intensity interval training)